 he Tensei CK shafts are an evolution in multi material construction from Mitsubishi.
 Kevlar “CK” material is woven into the butt section of the shaft.
 There is a notable increase in the hoop strength of the Tensei Shafts that corresponds exactly to the section of the shaft where the weave can be seen through the clear coat on the shaft.
 I have seen hoop stabilization in the butt section of other shafts but nothing comes close to the Tensei Hoop Profiles.
 The metal mesh used it the Fubuki line does not come close the what Mitsubishi has achieved with the Carbon Fiber Kevlar weave.
 The Carbon Fiber Kevlar weave in the Tensei CK Pro shafts is about 11″ long.
 The weave in the OEM version is about 4″, hardly enough to do much of anything.

 The Tensei CK Pro tip-section is reinforced with MR70 – Mitsubishi Chemical’s strongest carbon fiber to date.
 It delivers lower torque and tour preferred control and stability.
 It is not to be confused with the shafts that are offered in OEM off the rack drivers.
 Those lack the reinforced tips and are available in a wider range of weights and flex.
 The MR70 adds tip stiffness that makes this shaft a unique Mitsubishi Chemical design.
+The Orange version of the Tensei Pro tip section is different from the White and Blue version.
+The MR70 material in the tip is reflected in its price and popularity on Tour.

 For a full review of this shaft visit Golf Shaft Reviews